-Postdoctoral associates in the department are expected to contribute to journal clubs, present in seminar programs and opportunities are available for them to participate in the departmental teaching mission including lectures and small group discussions.
+Postdoctoral associates in the department are expected to contribute to journal clubs and present in seminar programs; additionally, opportunities are available for them to participate in the departmental teaching mission, including lectures and small group discussions.
 All postdoctoral associates are encouraged to audit courses that may be related to their research or ones in which that they may have a special interest.
 Advanced postdoctoral associates may be considered for research faculty status in the department.
-This provides the opportunity for these individuals to apply for independent research funding and begin to establish an independent research program.
+This provides the opportunity for these individuals to apply for independent research funding and to begin establishing an independent research program.
 Enhanced participation in the other academic missions is also expected.

 Use this form to choose your area of interest and your question will be routed to the appropriate contact(s), who will get back to you with more information.